christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 	* Iterator Pattern
 	* Memento Pattern

-### Singleton Pattern
+## Singleton Pattern

 Singleton Pattern is to make sure there is only one instance in whole application, such as setting file.

 element:
-private constructor of Singleton class. private class variable refering to the one instance of your Singleton class. public method in the class that will create an instance of this class, but only if an instance does not exist already.
+* private constructor of Singleton class.
+* private class variable refering to the one instance of your Singleton class.
+* public method in the class that will create an instance of this class, but only if an instance does not exist already.

-### Factory Pattern
+## Factory Pattern

 Factory class create objects like real factory create products, there are different categories and products can send to different stores.

 must have element:
+* a method in Factory class.
+* In the method declares a product variable, which will refer to the knife object to be created.
+* In the method the conditionals determine which subclass of product is actually instantiated.

+the Factory method approach is described in the book of the gang of four.

+## Facade Pattern

+Facade Pattern provide a easy way for client code to interact with a complex system.

+must have element:
+* Design the interface.
+* Implement the interface with one or more classes.
+* Create the facade class and wrap the classes that implement the interface.
+* a facade class can be used to wrap all the interfaces and classes for a subsystem.
+* the intances, which of the classes that implement the interface, in facade class should be pravite.

-### Composite Pattern
+## Composite Pattern

 Composite Pattern helps create a tree-sharp structure, which consists of instances of composite class, each works as a tree node.